CurtisKing25/Sketch/README.md

 - if overlap occurs end shape and start new shape
 - Make installable for both linux and windows
 - put mp4 of it working on repo
+- Add resize window and fullscreen button as options